Othniel C. Marsh House

 "The influence of his work for advancement in this department of knowledge [paleontology] has probably no equal in any country."

-While Cope probably would not have concurred with that assessment, no unbiased party can deny all that Marsh did for paleontology and science in general.
+While Cope probably would not have concurred with that assessment, no unbiased party can deny all Marsh did for paleontology and science.
 Though he remains one of the few scientists honored by history at the national level, it is a well-deserved honor for a true giant of American life.

 For Further Information